BattmannWann/The-VizDoom-Experience/plan.md

 * **Week 10: Implement Innovation (Attention Module)**

-    * **Tasks:** Code your chosen innovation (e.g., a CBAM attention module) and integrate it into your CNN architecture.
+    * **Tasks:** Code the chosen innovation (e.g., a CBAM attention module) and integrate it into the CNN architecture.
 Verify the model's forward pass and check that all tensor shapes are correct.

     * **Deliverable:** A new "Attention-CNN" model that is ready for training.

 * **Week 11 [PROJECT WEEK]: Innovation Integration & Mid-Project Consolidation**

-    * **Tasks:** Integrate the new Attention-CNN into both your ViZDoom RL agent and your ImageNet classification script.
+    * **Tasks:** Integrate the new Attention-CNN into both the ViZDoom RL agent and ImageNet classification script.
 Consolidate all baseline results and draft the methodology section for your status report.

     * **Deliverable:** All code is ready for the main experimental runs.

 * **Week 12 [PROJECT WEEK]: Analysis & Reporting**
-    * **Tasks:** Write and submit your mid-project status report.
-This report should detail your motivation, the custom scenario you designed, your baseline agent's architecture, and the complete set of baseline performance data from both ViZDoom and ImageNet.
+    * **Tasks:** Write and submit the mid-project status report.
+This report should detail motivation, the custom scenario designed, the baseline agent's architecture, and the complete set of baseline performance data from both ViZDoom and ImageNet.

     * **Deliverable:** **Status report submitted.**